 HISTORY OF 12 RABI UL AWWAL IN ISLAM

 On the occasion of Eid Milad-ul-Nabi, government employees are likely to get three holidays together.
 Eid Milad-ul-Nabi is likely to fall on Friday, September 8, so civil servants will get public holidays on Saturday and Sunday in addition to the public holiday on Friday.
 Government buildings will be illuminated in big cities including Lahore.
-On September 28, the provincial Rahmatullah Ulamain conference will be held at Al-Hamra Hall, and a special conference will be held at Data Darbar on 12th of Rabi-ul-Awwal.
-Book fairs will be held on the subject of the Prophet’s biography, on 11 Rabi-ul-Awal, there will be a competition for books written on the Prophet’s biography.
-Sirat conferences and Chiraghan will be held in districts and tehsils.
+On September 28, the provincial Rahmatullah Ulamain conference will be held at Al-Hamra Hall, and a special conference will be held at Data Darbar on the 12th of Rabi-ul-Awwal.

 The early celebrations included elements of Sufic influence, with animal sacrifices and torchlight processions along with public sermons and a feast.
 The celebrations occurred during the day, in contrast to modern-day observances, with the ruler playing a key role in the ceremonies.
 Emphasis was given to the Ahl al-Bayt with the presentation of sermons and recitations of the Qur’an.
-The event also featured the award of gifts to officials in order to bolster support for the ruling caliph.
+The event also featured the award of gifts to officials to bolster support for the ruling caliph.

-The first public celebrations by Sunnis took place in twelfth-century Syria, under the rule of Nur ad-Din Zangi Though there is no firm evidence to indicate the reason for the adoption of the Shi’ite festival by the Sunnis, some theorize the celebrations took hold to counter Christian influence in places such as Spain and Morocco.
 Theologians denounced the celebration of Mawlid as unorthodox, and the practice was briefly halted by the Ayoubides when they came to power, becoming an event confined to family circles.
 It regained status as an official event again in 1207 when it was re-introduced by Muzaffar ad-din, the brother-in-law of Saladin, in Arbil, a town near Mosul, Iraq.

 The practice spread throughout the Muslim world, assimilating local customs, to places such as Cairo, where folklore and Sufic practices greatly influenced the celebrations.
-By 1588 it had spread to the court of Murad III, Sultan of the Ottoman empire.
-In 1910, it was given official status as a national festival throughout the Ottoman empire.
+By 1588 it had spread to the court of Murad III, Sultan of the Ottoman Empire.
+In 1910, it was given official status as a national festival throughout the Ottoman Empire.
 Today it is an official holiday in many parts of the world.

 Debate & Misconceptions

 When Prophet Muhammad PBUH was born there were no historians or Sahaba to document the date of birth.
 Secondly, the hijra calendar was not in effect late till the migration to Medina.
 Sunni scholars debate over 9 or 12 Rabi-ul-awal as the date of birth.
 While Shia scholars debate that 17 Rabi-ul-awal is the day of birth.
-But when Prophet Muhammad PBUH met his creator and left his ummah (Wisal-e-Mubarak) there were many historians who documented the date and many sahaba also quoted the date afterward.
-The hijra calendar was also in effect and was used for day to day activities.

 Almost none of the Islamic scholars debate that the date of Wisal-e-Mubarak is inaccurate!